handeyeco/epicodus_php/README.md

 ### Installing Composer

 Found a lot of conflicting resources explaining how to install Composer.
-This was the simplest and seemed to work:
+This was the simplest and seemed to work (assuming Homebrew is installed):

 `brew install homebrew/php/composer`